LHobold/Omnifood-website/README.md

-Omnifood website built with HTML/CSS for learning purpose.
+Omnifood website built with HTML/CSS and JS for learning purpose.